There are some things that will always haunt home cooks, like how to keep apples from turning brown.

 When you buy pre-cut apples that are still a fleshy white, chances are they have been professionally chemically treated and might even have a funny aftertaste or texture.

-ONE.
-Number one and THE best way to prevent apples from browning is using crushed ascorbic acid.
+- Number one and THE best way to prevent apples from browning is using ascorbic acid powder.
 Sounds a little ominous, maybe fancy, or like a science experiment, but I bet you have it in your home already.
+You can use the multivitamin version or buy a product like Fresh Fruit Preserver, which is what many food photographers and stylists use.
+It is available at the grocery store in the canning aisle.

 It is Vitamin C!
 This is by far my favorite because in a way it fortifies the apple with Vitamin C and it contributes the least amount of flavor, leaving only apple.

-It is great for fruit salads and any recipe that calls for straight up apples.
+It is great for fruit salads and any recipe that calls for straight up apples, like a charcuterie board.
 Easy enough to do, fill a bowl full of cold ice cold water.
 Crush or dissolve one vitamin C tablet per 1 1/2 cups of water.
 Dip your knife or shredder into the water periodically while preparing the apple and place directly into the water when you are finished or until you are ready to use.

 Apples will not need to be rinsed before eating and will not have any lingering tastes, but there might be a slight harmless white film.

-TWO.
-The second is a close favorite: lemon juice.
+- The second is a close favorite: lemon juice, or any citrus fruit really.
 Citric acid in lemon juice will keep apples from turning brown, or oxidizing.
 The problem is the apple will absorb a slight amount of lemony flavor.

 This is perfectly fine if the recipe calls for lemon or needs a little pick me up.
 For instance, I used lemon juice in my Pumpkin-Apple Pie with Pecan Crust.
 Use approximately 1-2 tablespoons per 2 cups of cold water.

-I do recommend rinsing apples after allowing them to sit.
+I do recommend giving them a quick rinse after allowing them to sit otherwise you’ll get too much salt.
 Use approximately 1 tablespoon per 2 cups cold water.

 Unfortunately, none of my techniques for keeping apples from turning brown will work 100% of the time and you might still get a little brown.
 If you are serving apples on a salad or fruit platter, chop them up last so they have the least amount of time in the open air.